Thai-Style Lemongrass Braised Pork

 How do I make this recipe without a pressure cooker?

-Enjoy this pork with white rice like jasmine or basmati.How long can I store this coconut braised pork?
+Enjoy this pork with white, sticky rice like jasmine rice.
+I’ve also served it with basmati rice, and while it’s not authentic, it tastes just as good.How long can I store this coconut braised pork?

 The curry will keep well in an air tight container in the fridge for up to 5 days.